erdikusdemir/smarthome-wifi-remote-tcp/README.md

 4.4.
 Deploy the node and everything should works.

 # To do list:
 1. Code is slow for now.
-Code spend time while sync process with Node-Red.
+ESP spends time while sync process with Node-Red server.
-2. Previos message needs to be ereased somehow.
+2. Previos messages needs to be ereased from the memory of the ESP.
+3. Memory of ESP might be used to store the items.
+This might improve the booting time.
+Aim is faster than 0.5s.

 # Limitations:
 The number of an item is fixed to 20 because of code restrictions but it is possible to increase inside the Arduino code.